 The Boulder Weekly most recently reported on the efforts, noting that “earlier this month, representatives of Colorado Psilocybin met with Denver city officials to kick off a city-wide initiative that aims to have a decriminalization measure on the ballot this November.”

 Passing the initiative would allow for personal but not commercial use of magic mushrooms in Colorado.
-She explains that it “would allow Denverites the ability to grow, possess, use and give away mushrooms without fear of consequences from city police.”
+Author Sidni West explains it “would allow Denverites the ability to grow, possess, use and give away mushrooms without fear of consequences from city police.”
 However, “you wouldn’t be allowed to sell or buy them from a dispensary.”
-For information about commercial activity, see below.
+See below for information about commercial activity.

 Getting the measure on the Denver ballot will require collecting about 5,000 valid signatures.
 (This doesn’t seem very hard.)